Computational and Systems Neuroscience

 - Characterise brain dysfunction in neurodegenerative and neurodevelopmental disorders.

-Devon Stoliker is a PhD student from Canada and has an interest in using mind altering drugs to understand the neural basis of consciousness.
-During his PhD research in Associate Professor Razi's lab, he will use brain imaging and computational modelling to understand subjective effects of classic psychedelics such as ego dissolution and the unitive experience.
+PhD candidate Devon Stoliker is using mind altering drugs to understand the neural basis of consciousness.
+For his PhD research he is using brain imaging and computational modelling to understand subjective effects of classic psychedelics such as ego dissolution and the unitive experience.